VedAstro/VedAstro/README.md

 The main part of the program is the prediction/event generator.
 It works by combining **logic** on how to calculate a prediction with **data** about that prediction.
 This is done everytime a "Calculate" button is clicked.
 Below you will see a brief explanation of this process.
-This method was choosen to easily accommodate the thousands of astrological calculation possibilities.
+This method was chosen to easily accommodate the thousands of astrological calculation possibilities.

 ## event prediction = (data + logic) * time